cludwell/spokeswheel/DEVLOG.md

 🔲 create ephemera as patches and totebags
 🔲 create seed data for new year and push it to vercel

+LONGER COMMITMENT
+Refactoring so that families can register multiple people 🔲-save any data from the website that you need because it's going to be lost 🔲 add firstName, lastNAme, dateOfBirth, and PhoneNumber to Bookings 🔲-on register form, ask user if the registration is for themselves 🔲-change on api
+🔲-change on receiving payment from stripe
+🔲-Change Update Route
+🔲-change update api
+🔲

 New Header layout, 3 drop down menus